• Skip to primary navigation

 Tracking WW points or counting calories allows too much flexibility in filling that number with whatever you want.
 A 400 calorie (or point) donut will have a much different affect on hormones and hunger than a 400 calorie salmon avocado salad.

-This is why I teach some of my clients to balance all the foods they're eating when we create their custom nutrition template.
+This is why I teach my midlife weight loss clients to balance all the foods they're eating when we create their custom nutrition template.
 The template simplifies their eating so they're not obsessing over points or numbers.
 It's much easier and less stressful this way and makes you more consistent with your diet because you feel full, satisfied and have great energy.

 Eating Too Many Low Fat Foods

 Dieters love their snacks and they very commonly look for low calorie, non-fat or low fat snacks or foods to fit their points or calories.
-Not only are these foods filled with chemicals that disrupt hormones and metabolism, but also they have added sugar that increase cravings.
+Not only are these foods filled with chemicals that disrupt hormones and metabolism, but also they have added sugars.

 Low fat and no fat foods always have sugar in them to replace the fat.
 This may be artificial sugar, but artificial sugar is just as problematic as sugar with calories.